Adi-Rai/Teachers-Guide/readme.md

 **WORKING OF CHATBOT:**

-- Assisting how to take classes,
+- Assisting how to take classes(using droidcam),

 - how to generate link, sending link to students via mail or whatsapp,